 - iPhone’s iCal which I sync to my email calendar that my iPad and my husband’s phone is also synced to.
 That way he is in the know of appointments, trash days, and what’s for dinner.
 I plan all my dinners in my iCal and use ZipList.com and their app to keep all my family’s favorite recipes in one place.
 Then I add the ingredients I need into my ZipList and place them in their specific store (I shop 5 stores).
 I add breakfast and lunch staples as well after the dinner must haves are listed.
 This eliminates food waste as well!
 And prepping your food for the week cuts down your prep times.
 I do this as soon as I put all my groceries away.
 I hate doing it, but I do it any way.

 - To let me know what I need to do for the week, I use my Home Routines App.
-I schedule each day by what needs to get done (Monday, clean and laundry, Wednesday; crafting or baking day, Saturday; grocery shop, etc) and then add what I have to get done that week to my to do list in the app.
+I schedule each day by what needs to get done (Monday; clean and laundry, Wednesday; crafting or baking day, Saturday; grocery shop, etc) and then add what I have to get done that week to my to do list in the app.
 Bake cookies for the unit bake sale (lol, like I would do that), make more lotion, weed the garden and so on.
 Note* I do plan for the unexpected and have learned how to be more flexible with my schedule.
 One thing that is ALWAYS made time for is my workout.
 The times when I do it differ depending on if it’s summer break or during the school year or even leaving for a mini vacation or trip.